BMW 3 Series review - Interior, design and technology

 Externally the G20 3 Series is instantly recognisable as belonging to the BMW family, but it does seem to be a somewhat evolutionary design.
 And while the car’s looks are obviously subjective, we do feel it’s a little bland from some angles.
 From the front it’s instantly recognisable as a BMW with its trademark headlights (LED throughout the 3 Series range) and the kidney grilles remain, but from the rear it’s perhaps less recognisable as a BMW.

-Non-metallic paint is standard on all models bar the 330i and if you want to add metallic to an SE or Sport model it’ll cost around £670.
-The 330i M Sport model can be specified in a unique hue of Portimao Blue which does set off its aggressive styling to good effect.
+Non-metallic paint is standard on all models bar the M Sport Plus Edition, and if you want to add metallic to an SE or Sport model it’ll cost around £670.

 Sat-nav, stereo and infotainment

-Long gone are the days when a 3 Series didn’t even come with a stereo or speakers, and all models are now packed with an array of hi-tech equipment.
-There’s sav nav (with a 8.8-inch central screen on SE and Sport models, 10.25-inch on the M Sport) and there’s Bluetooth – both for calls and music streaming – along with USB charging points.
+Long gone are the days when a 3 Series didn’t even come with a stereo or speakers, as all models are now packed with an array of hi-tech equipment.
+There’s sat-nav (with a 8.8-inch central screen on SE and Sport models, 10.25-inch on the M Sport) and Bluetooth – both for calls and music streaming – along with USB charging points.

 A DAB radio comes as standard, as does BMW’s Connected+ which gives you access to BMW Apps as well as its online services.
 Emergency Call will automatically call the emergency services in the event of an accident.
-Apple CarPlay is standard across the range but disappointingly Android Auto is not available, even as an option.
+Apple CarPlay is standard across the range but disappointingly Android Auto is not currently available, although BMW is looking to add this function to certain models in the future.

 The stereo along with many other functions can be accessed via the central control display acting as a touchscreen, or you can also use voice commands and the iDrive controller.
 While it can seem a little bewildering at a glance, those coming from a previous generation 3 Series will have no trouble operating the system and it soon all becomes second nature once it’s been used for a couple of days.